-We are closer than ever to the extinction of the North Atlantic right whale.
-Fewer than 450 whales survive today.
+We are working to ensure a future for the critically endangered North Atlantic right whale.
+Fewer than 340 whales survive today.

 Hunted since the 11th century, right whales were nearly extinct when they finally received protection from whaling in 1935.
-Even so, the population has struggled to recover as they face mounting modern-day threats from fishing gear entanglements, vessel strikes, habitat loss, and pollution.
+Even so, the population has struggled to recover as they face mounting modern-day threats from accidental entanglements in fishing gear, vessel strikes, and climate change.

-In response to a changing climate, human use of their habitat, or perhaps both, right whales have changed their habitat patterns since 2010 which has increased their risk of entanglements and vessel strikes.
+In response to a changing climate, right whales have changed their habitat patterns since 2010 which has increased their risk of entanglements and vessel strikes.

 North Atlantic right whale facts